KhiopsML/khiops/.github/instructions/python-wheel.instructions.md

 ### Version Extraction (all packages)

-Both configs use `scikit-build-core.metadata.regex` to extract the version:
+All three configs use `scikit-build-core.metadata.regex` to extract the version:

 ```toml
 [tool.scikit-build.metadata]